 However, if your computer does wake up for a bit, particularly if it gets as far as the loading screen for the operating system, then you’re more likely to be facing a software problem.
 We’ll cover those now.

 When software refuses to let a computer start up, it’s usually because of data corruption: The system can’t find a file it relies on to boot up properly.
 If you’re lucky, you’ll see a message on screen explaining what’s wrong, along with instructions on what to do next.
 Otherwise, you’ll have to walk through some troubleshooting steps to pin down the problem.

 On a Windows machine, the computer can try to fix itself.
 If it fails to start up three times in a row, Windows 10 automatically displays a recovery console, called Automatic Repair, on screen.
 When it appears, click Restart, and the system will attempt a number of fixes.
 This might be enough to get you back up and running.

-However, if you try to start up after that and land back on Automatic Repair, rather than your usual Windows desktop, then click Advanced options > Startup Settings.
+However, if you try to start up after that and land back on Automatic Repair instead of your usual Windows desktop, click Advanced options > Startup Settings.
 Here, choose Restart, and you’ll see a list of boot up options.
 Hit 4 or F4 on your keyboard to choose Enable Safe Mode.
-This launches a stripped-down version of Windows, with only the essential applications and utilities enabled.
+This will launch a stripped-down version of Windows, with only the essential applications and utilities enabled.
 You may be able to launch Windows in this minimal state.
 If so, try uninstalling any programs or devices you’ve recently added, as they could be interfering with system startup.

 The macOS operating system typically does a better job of repairing itself than the Windows one does (although Windows has caught up a little in recent years).
 That said, software corruption is still very much a possibility.